UniFormal/alignments/README.md

 * one text file per alignment set
 * one line per concept
-* whitespace-separated list of identifiers in each line
+* whitespace-separated list of identifiers in each line (quoted if they contain whitespace)